angeligareta/SaferAuto/README.md

 * UI that displays the current detection and tracking of the road elements, showing bounding boxes with the different classes. ✔️

 ## How to use
+There are two options of trying the traffic sign detector:

+### Command-line program
-For the moment, there is only a command-line program to test the traffic sign detector.
-It receives a video stream and plays the video while it indicates the bounding boxes of the different classes that the YOLO model detects.
+The first one is a command-line program that receives a video stream and plays the video while it indicates the bounding boxes of the different classes that the YOLO model detects.

 For running this program script you need to have [python3 installed](https://www.python.org/downloads/).
 Besides, you need to download the [weights file](https://drive.google.com/uc?export=download&confirm=Yp2w&id=1Ddvmwn9WcB__jocW70piDeWzyvGbqUP5) that represents the trained model.
 Finally, you only have to follow these steps:
 ```